It’s been about a little more than a year that we’ve been taking every wednesday off.

 So…what are our development days currently used for?

 – Adjusting and perfecting some things about our creative process, so we can do better, more awesome things for our clients and ourselves.
+Thinking about what tools we could use to make it more efficient, or even questioning our schedule and visualising ways to work smarter.

 – Every once in a while: just meditating.
 Mastering the art of doing nothing.
 Because our busy minds need a bit of unwinding.
 And hitting that refresh button is truly nurturing.
+So we just use the day to head outside, or go to a coffeeshop and lose track of time.

 If you took one day a week to progress on your personal projects, the back-office of your biz or your health, what would you do?
 What would you use your Epic Wednesday for?
 Let us know in the comments!